PittYHL/PittYHL.github.io/_pages/about.md

 Short Bio
 ===

 I am currenty a third-year Ph.D. student in Department of Computer Science at University of Pittsburgh, advised by [Dr. Xulong Tang](https://xzt102.github.io/).
-I received my undergraduate degree from Hunan University and Colorado State University in 2019.
+I received my undergraduate degree from Hunan University and Colorado State University in 2019, and my Master's degree from Colorado State University in 2021.

-My research interests lie primarily in the area of **computer architecture**, with a focus on virtual memory for multi-GPU.
+My research interests lie primarily in the area of **Quantum computing**, with a focus on compilation framework and architecture for Quantum Computers.